WCHS Assistant Principals

 Mrs. Kimberly Harrison

 Mrs. Kimberly Harrison is Assistant Principal and CTAE Director here at Wayne County High school.
-She was born in Pensacola, Florida and grew up in Waycross, Georgia.
-She graduated from Ware County High School and earned her Bachelors of Science degree in Mathematical Sciences from Armstrong Atlantic State University in 2010.
+She was born in Pensacola, Florida, and grew up in Waycross, Georgia.
+She graduated from Ware County High School and earned her Bachelor of Science degree in Mathematical Sciences from Armstrong Atlantic State University in 2010.

 Mrs. Harrison began her teaching career at her alma mater, Ware County High School.
 In 2012, Mrs. Harrison completed the GaTAPP Program and received her Teaching Certificate.
 Afterward, she relocated to Wayne County High School and taught mathematics.

 In 2013 she was recognized by the National Association for Alternative Certification and awarded the Bill Smith Scholarship for Excellence in Alternative Certification Programs for the work she accomplished in the GaTAPP Program.
 Later that year, she received the Outstanding Educator Award from the Georgia Retired Educators Association and voted WCHS Teacher of the Year.

 Mrs. Harrison received her Masters of Education in Secondary Mathematics in July 2016 and her Education Specialist in December 2017.
 Mrs. Harrison has had the opportunity to cultivate her leadership skills by serving on the WCHS School Council Board from 2014 to 2016 and as a member of the Developing Leaders Program from 2016 to 2017.
 Throughout her career, she has served on various curriculum projects for the Georgia Professional Standards Commission and the Department of Education.

 Mrs. Harrison currently resides in Hinesville, Georgia with her husband and is looking forward to serving the students of WCHS.